 At this point, I was curious about what the qualifications were for tutors.
 What standards did I have to meet before they would let me teach?

 Standards For Teaching On PalFish

-I found out pretty quickly that you cannot withdraw you money unless you have at least 200 Chinese Yuan in your account.
+I found out pretty quickly that you cannot withdraw you money unless you have at least 200 Chinese Yuan in your account (about $30)

 But I could not find any information about what standards you must meet as a teacher on this app.
 Plus, if I dare say so, I felt like the content written in the app FAQ was not written very well.
 It was, in my opinion, poorly worded and quite disjointed.

 Overall, my initial experience was not giving me a lot of confidence.
 The longer I looked at the app, the less confident I became in it.
 I was not really excited by it at all, and almost felt like it looked like a gimmick.